mdominijanni/inferno/docs/guide/mathematics.md

 where $N_0 = N(0)$.

 This phenomenon is oft-used in spiking neural networks.
-When used in simulations involving discrete timesteps, such as those performed with Inferno, they will often appear in the form of
+When used in simulations involving discrete time steps, such as those performed with Inferno, they will often appear in the form of

 $$
 N(t + \Delta t) = N(t)\exp\left(-\frac{\Delta t}{\tau}\right)